The Ministry of Health is developing a long-term pathway for transforming New Zealand’s approach to mental wellbeing.

 He Ara Oranga: Report of the Government Inquiry into Mental Health and Addiction found that significant shifts were needed to enable better mental wellbeing outcomes for everyone in Aotearoa.
 It set out a clear and aspirational vision for the future – mental health and wellbeing for all.

 We’re driving a transformation of how we support people needing help with mental health and addiction issues – broadening the scope to include prevention and early intervention, addressing equity issues and supporting our most vulnerable.

 In 2020 The Ministry of Health published Kia Kaha, Kia Māia, Kia Ora Aotearoa: COVID-19 psychosocial and mental wellbeing plan.

-We’re building on the strong foundation this plan provides, and developing the pathway for transformation over the medium to long term.
-Our work to date has been informed by many insights and feedback gathered through a range of channels, including:
+Building on the strong foundation this plan provided, we developed Kia Manawanui Aotearoa.
+Our work has been informed by many insights and feedback gathered through a range of channels, including:

 - He Ara Oranga